datatrails/datatrails-python/docs/runner/events_list.rst

-:code:`asset_label` must match the :code:`asset_label` field of a previous creation step (:code:`ASSETS_CREATE` or :code:`ASSETS_CREATE_IF_NOT_EXISTS`) for which the authorised Application Registration has Event write access
+:code:`asset_label` must match the :code:`asset_label` field of a previous creation step (:code:`ASSETS_CREATE` or :code:`ASSETS_CREATE_IF_NOT_EXISTS`) for which the authorized Application Registration has Event write access

 If :code:`asset_label` is not set, data for all assets is output.